IuliiaKonovalova/school_app/README.md

   ![Student Page.
 Urgent Sort](documentation/features/students_page/students_sort_urgent_results.png)

-The main part of this page is devoted to the students table, where all students are displayed.
-The users can see students' names, urgent call labels, and a link to students' profiles.
+The central part of this page is devoted to the student's table, where all students are displayed.
+The users can see students' names, urgent call labels, and the link to students' profiles.
 If the user clicks on the student, he/she will be redirected to this student's profile.

   ![Student Page.
 Students Table](documentation/features/students_page/students_page_table.png)

-  Under the table, there is a page navigation.
+  Under the table, there is page navigation.

-Under the table there is a navigation bar for the table.
+Under the table, there is a navigation bar for the table.
 It has a "Previous" button and a "Next" button.
 The "Previous" button will redirect the sales manager to the previous page of the table.
 The "Next" button will redirect the sales manager to the next page of the table.

   ![Student page.
 Navigation1](documentation/features/students_page/page_navigation1.png)
   ![Student page.
 Navigation2](documentation/features/students_page/page_navigation2.png)

-Students Page looks differently for teachers and receptionists as there is no "add new student" button in the top right corner:
+The Students Page looks differently for teachers and receptionists as there is no "add new student" button in the top right corner:

   ![Student Page.
 Teachers and Receptionists View](documentation/features/students_page/students_page.png)